sazadeh/TweetGenderPredictionByBERT/README.md

-# TweetGenderPredictionByBERT
+# Tweet Gender Prediction By BERT using Simple Transformer Library

-We got the main Data set from (https://www.kaggle.com/gpreda/covid19-tweets) and then pre-processed tweet texts such as removing emojis, stop words, URLs, Username and Stemming.
+We got the main tweet data set from (https://www.kaggle.com/gpreda/covid19-tweets) and then pre-processed tweets by removing emojis, stop words, URLs, Username and Stemming.
 Furthermore, we used *VaderSentiment Package* to generate the Sentiment of tweets and then saved the clean tweet text and sentiments as "clean_tweets_sentiment.csv" file.
 We used this file as a primary clean dataset to predict the gender based on the trained model.<br />